nicola144/ML_learning_resources/README.md

 - NeurIPS: https://papers.nips.cc
 - ICML: http://proceedings.mlr.press

-A basic list of people working in ML that you should know about.
+A (very) basic list of people working in ML that you should know about.
 Check out their work
 - Zoubin Ghahramani
 - Michael Jordan
 - Carl Edward Rasmussen